Frequently Asked Questions

 Is the office accessible for people with mobility limitations? +

 The office is located on the second floor and is accessible by stairs only.
 There is no elevator at this location.
-If this is a concern, please mention it during the consultation call so we can discuss what options may be available.
+If this is a concern, please mention it during the first phone conversation so we can discuss what options may be available.

 Don't see your question here?

-Bring it to the consultation call.
+Bring it to the first phone conversation.
 There are no questions that are off-limits, and the call is specifically designed to give you enough information to make a clear decision about whether this is the right fit.